rumca-js/Django-link-archive/README.md

 Link database, with RSS functionality.
-Similar to Reddit, but completly open source, on your local machine.
+Similar to Reddit, but completely open source, on your local machine.

 # Features

- - Local data, no algorithms, no advertisments
+ - Local data, no algorithms, no advertisements
  - Web GUI, accessible from anywhere (LAN, public, however it is configured)
  - Search ability (Google-like), by language, author, tags
  - Ability to extend, to provide custom plugins, parse HTML pages
  - RSS feed support (RSS sources)
  - Sources management: adding, removing, configuration
- - Link managment: manual adding, removing, configuration, bookmark support, tag support, admin user comments
+ - Link management: manual adding, removing, configuration, bookmark support, tag support, admin user comments
- - Minimal aestethic: no distraction, compact layout
+ - Minimal aesthetic: no distraction, compact layout
  - Configurable: lists, timeouts
  - Automatic git export, RSS source import
  - Minimal installation, integrator may choose however to use production environment, with a good Database engine.
 Just as it is supported by Django.
 I am using SQLite without any problems.
- - Support for web archive.
-Link rot mitigation
+ - Support for web archive

 ## Problems with other RSS readers, or apps

- - Currently Nextcloud 'News' plugin does not provide: tag support, search ability
- - Thunderbird does not allow tagging, searching links by tags
+ - Most RSS clients do not allow manual link input
  - Feedly is not local, does not store your data on your hardware
- - Feeder (phone) does not provide search ability, nor tagging.
-Cannot configure 'view' for my liking
- - Newsboat is CLI, and it does not provide exhaustive search capabilities
- - Most do not allow to input links manually
- - Most fail to provide consistent search ability
+ - Most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
+ - Most programs do not provide ability to add tag to a link (Thunderbird, Android Feeder app)
- - Reddit is a nice project, but does not add RSS links automatically, requires a lot of resources to run.
-Reddit aim is to provide social media experience, while this project aims to grant the ability to create database of links
+ - Scale: Lemmy software is replacement for Reddit, but requires a lot of resources to operate.
+This project aims to provide "single user" experience
+ - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links
+ - Extensions: In Django project it is relatively easy to add new view
+ - License: Reddit is a nice project, but it is not entirely open source
+ - Interface: Most of the programs are clients (Thunderbird, Feeder, Newsboat), where it is needed to create app that works as a server, so that it can be managed from all devices in LAN, or in public space, if it is configured to operate in that mode

 ## Possible use cases

- - YouTube link database
+ - YouTube link database, link aggregator
- - Database of important links, for work, for school
+ - Database of important links: for work, for school
  - RSS client
- - Reddit/diggit replacement
+ - Reddit/lemmy/diggit replacement
+ - Data analysis - analyze link rot, how many a page is cited by other sources

 ## UI